alaaalloush/Machine_Learning_Engineer/README.md

 This module contains a project to automatically tune XGBoost hyperparameter using Amazon's SageMaker to predict the sentiment of a movie.
 It also contains tutorials explaining how to tune hyperparameter of xgboost model to predict Boston housing prices using SageMaker.

+* Updating a Model with Amazon's SageMaker
+This module contains a project to update XGBoost model to predict the sentiment of a movie.
+The update is to meet changes in the underlying data used to train the original model.
+It also contains tutorials explaining how to update models in SageMaker without interrupting service.